jakemcc/jakemccrary.com/source/_posts/2020-05-02-how-to-be-alerted-when-a-long-running-process-finishes.markdown

 [[ -f "$HOME/.bash-preexec.sh" ]] && source "$HOME/.bash-preexec.sh"
 ```

-I'm using [Bash-Preexec](https://github.com/rcaloras/bash-preexec) to trigger the `preexec` and `precmd` functions.
+[Bash-Preexec](https://github.com/rcaloras/bash-preexec) triggers the `preexec`, immediately before a command is execute, and `precmd` functions, immediately before the shell prompt reappears.
-Bash-Preexec triggers `preexec` immediately before commands are executed and `precmd` immediately before the shell prompt reappears.
+Those two functions are enough to figure out how much time has elapsed while a command ran.
 You setup Bash-Preexec by downloading [bash-preexec.sh](https://github.com/rcaloras/bash-preexec/blob/master/bash-preexec.sh) and sourcing it in your `~/.bashrc`.

 `preexec` is passed the command being ran and it captures it in `_last_command`.
 It also captures the current number of seconds the shell has been running as `_timer`.